Do you struggle to clearly define your priorities in life?

 What are priorities?

-Of course, different people will have different priorities depending on their values and interests.
+Of course, everybody has different priorities depending on their own values and interests.

 Why we need to set priorities